 Target date funds avoid the extremes in asset allocation that are observed in some plan participant accounts, in which some young workers allocate all of their accounts to fixed income investments, while some participants near retirement allocate all or almost all of their accounts to equity investments.

-Target date funds do not, however, take into account the individual risk tolerance of any particular investor or any investor’s individual circumstances, including any holdings of other assets.
+Target date funds do not, however, take into account the individual risk tolerance of any particular investor or any investor’s individual circumstances, including any holdings of other assets, and target date funds do not take a uniform approach in constructing their glide paths.
 While all target date funds provide for more investment in equities for younger investors and more investments in fixed income for investors near or at retirement, the glide paths used by different fund providers vary.
 For example, some providers design their target date funds to reach their most conservative asset mix at or shortly after the target date.
 Other providers design their funds to reach their most conservative asset mix 10, 20, or more years after the target date.

 Investors in target date funds should be aware of how a particular fund intends to reach its investment objectives and what risks that fund’s strategies might entail, just as they would with any other investment.
 In the case of mutual funds, this information is disclosed in the risk-return summary portion of the prospectus (immediately following the cover page and fee table) and explained in more detail later in the prospectus.
 Investors may find additional helpful information, such as fund fact sheets, at fund websites, or, for 401(k) and similar plans, the employer or recordkeeper website.